farazkh80/farazkh80/README.md

 ### Hi, I’m Faraz.

 I completed my Software Engineering degree at the University of Waterloo.
 I spent two years at Cohere AI working on model inference optimization and post‑training/finetuning.
-I’m now on the TensorRT team at NVIDIA.
+Now, I work on TensorRT-LLM at NVIDIA.

 ---